Pareto's Principle or the 80/20 Rule

 As an opposite rule:

 Most of the time, we are referencing Pareto's Rule without applying rigorous mathematical analysis to the situation.
-We generalize about this 80/20 metric, but even with this sloppy math, the ratio is uncannily common in our world.
+We generalize about this 80/20 metric, but even with the sloppy math, the ratio is uncannily accurate in our world.

-7 Areas the 80/20 Rule Can Help Your Productivity:
+Using the 80/20 Rule to Help Productivity

 Practical Limits to the 80/20 Rule: